 Authenticate, Authenticate, Authenticate.

 And here we are again.
-Every few years, the security community bands together with some new direction in IT security—
+Every few years, the security community bands together with some new direction in IT security—particularly in user authentication—that is designed to plug all of the holes in the existing security methodologies.

 Most often the sentiment of bloggers and experts is that the use of the new technology standards will revolutionize security and make companies vastly more threat-proof.
 This has happened as far back as I can remember (which is 25 years as far as business is concerned) and somehow breaches keep occurring and even escalating.